An Indigent Defendant is Entitled to a Court-Appointed Lawyer, Not a Lawyer of His Choice

 Should I get a court-appointed lawyer?

 If you cannot afford a good, retained lawyer, you would be foolish not to request appointed counsel.
 Judges are bound to run their courtrooms according to complex court rules and rules of evidence.
 Prosecutors are ethically required to follow specific rules.
-However, prosecutors and city attorneys will not hesitate to take advantage of a person without counsel or with a low-cost lawyer who either does not have extensive knowledge of the rules or simply doesn’t know the rules.
+However, prosecutors and city attorneys will not hesitate to take advantage of a person without counsel or with a low-cost lawyer who either does not have extensive knowledge of the rules or doesn’t know them.
 In some cases, court-appointed attorneys are required to maintain minimal levels of continuing legal education and have at least some experience to draw upon in defense of their indigent clients.
-In federal court, the appointed lawyers, referred to as CJA counsel, are some of the most experienced lawyers in the state.
+In federal court, the appointed lawyers, called Criminal Justice Act (CJA) counsel, are some of the most experienced lawyers in the state.

 Why consider hiring a criminal defense lawyer with LEWIS & DICKSTEIN, P.L.L.C.?